kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	C. Compression hosiery and review in clinic at a later date
 	D. Multiple avulsions plus high tie at the sapheno-femoral junction
 	E. Compression bandaging and injection of sclerosant

-#### Answer: C. Compression hosiery and review in clinic at a later date - ?
+#### Answer: C. Compression hosiery and review in clinic at a later date - TRUE
+- Pregnancy is a risk factor for the development of varicose veins.
+During pregnancy, however, compression stockings alone are used to treat the symptoms of varicose veins.
+Surgical options might be considered post-partum if the veins are persistent and symptomatic.

 ### Q37	- TODO
 An elderly man is admitted to the Surgical Assessment Unit with *diverticulitis*.
 On clerking him, you note that he appears to have bibasal crepitations and bronchial breathing in the right lower zone, with dullness to percussion.
 A blood gas taken shows the following: